Helloworld Travel: History

-Helloworld Travel was previously known as "Helloworld".
-It was a group of franchised travel agencies based in Australia.
-It is one of the oldest travel agencies in Australia.
-Since opening its first office in May 1951, it has expanded to over 500 agencies throughout Australia, New Zealand and South Africa.
+Helloworld Travel, previously known as "Helloworld", began in 2013 when a group of franchised travel agencies based in Australia, the Jetset Travelworld Group (JTG), which included the travel agency brands Harvey World Travel, Travelscene, Jetset and Travelworld, rebranded under a new name, as part of a major overhaul that also included JTG being rebranded as Helloworld Ltd. It has since expanded to over 500 agencies throughout Australia, New Zealand and South Africa.

-In 2013, Harvey World Travel's parent company, Jetset Travelworld Group (JTG), rebranded the agencies as Helloworld Travel in Australia and New Zealand, as part of a major overhaul that also included JTG being rebranded as Helloworld Ltd. The original brand remains in use in South Africa.
+In 2017 it rebranded its agencies as Helloworld Travel in Australia and New Zealand The original brand remains in use in South Africa.

+Harvey World Travel was one of the oldest travel agencies in Australia, having opened its first office in Cronulla in 1951.

 The organization has been through a series of mergers and acquisitions in recent history, amalgamating existing organizations within its parent company Helloworld Travel Limited.

 During the re-brand, the size of the network decreased by 9 percent in 2014 and 2 percent in 2015 due to franchisees being unhappy with the decision.